mitalipatil99/SSE_notion/README.md

 ## Marks

 The scritps are written to use both applications in the most efficient way.
 That means using autocomplete, where that is supporten within the app (ex. @today is tabbet to autocomplete after @t is pressed on keyboard)

+Do not use delete (it fucks stuff up), use backspace